stephdin/search-mcp/README.md

   will pass.
 For a personal tool listening on localhost this is fine.
-- HTML extraction uses `@mozilla/readability` (Firefox Reader Mode) for articles and a deno-dom tag-strip fallback for content Readability doesn't see as an article. `<br>` tags are converted to line breaks, and all `<a href>` links on the page are collected and appended as a "Links on this page" section so the model can follow them.
+- HTML extraction uses `@mozilla/readability` (Firefox Reader Mode) for articles and a deno-dom tag-strip fallback for content Readability doesn't see as an article. `<br>` tags are converted to line breaks, and up to 20 `<a href>` links from the page are collected, ranked by relevance (content links first, nav/footer last), and appended as a "Links on this page" section so the model can follow them.
 See `lib/article.ts`.

 ## Security: prompt injection